mozilla-services/heka/docs/source/configuration.rst

 LogfileDirectoryManagerInput
 ----------------------------

-Scans for log files in a globbed directory path and when a new log directory is discovered it will start an instance of the LogfileInput plugin to process it.
+Scans for log files in a globbed directory path and when a new file matching the specified path is discovered it will start an instance of the LogfileInput plugin to process it.
 Each LogfileInput will inherit its configuration from the manager's settings with the logfile property properly adjusted.

 Parameters: (identical to LogfileInput with the following exceptions)